-10 things you didn’t know about Machu Picchu.
-Of course, you know Machu Picchu it’s one of the world’s most famous man-made wonders.
+Of course you know Machu Picchu in Peru one of the world’s most famous man-made wonders.

 - Machu Picchu was never really lost at all!
 When Bingham arrived, there were several local farming families who were living among the centuries-old ruins.
 Once its inhabitants abandoned the site it was simply never inhabited en masse again.
 Today, Bingham is correctly credited with introducing Machu Picchu to the world, rather than discovering a long-forgotten treasure.